Missing large

 Just my two cents.
 Hope that’s useful.Now back to the fight.

-7. over 12 years ago on Doonesbury
+7. about 13 years ago on Doonesbury

 We still used “gut” when I was a grad student at harvard 10 years ago. although I think the term was somewhat relative.

-8. almost 13 years ago on MythTickle
+8. over 13 years ago on MythTickle

 Don’t add the wings!
 I kind of like going back and seeing that my favorite strips have evolved over time.
 My 2 cents, anyhow.

-9. almost 13 years ago on Doonesbury
+9. over 13 years ago on Doonesbury

 @tigger what part of this strip do you see as being pro-war??? this is a pretty accurate reflection, as I see it, of its psychic cost.